FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/pricingquantity.md

 * Tax-related record are not available in billing data

-### Example PricingQuantity values for charges where ChargeType is "Tax"
+### Example PricingQuantity values for charges where ChargeCategory is "Tax"

 Example A
 | Description          | Pricing Quantity          | Unit Price   | Billed Cost |